 Department chairs play a critical role in the life of the University.
 Through discussions, frameworks, and tools that apply to real-world challenges, our workshops aim to support and empower NYU’s department chairs.
 The workshops also address key issues facing new and continuing department chairs as identified by the University Faculty Affairs Council (UFAC) and school members.

-Two workshop series are offered: one for new department chairs and one for all chairs (both new and continuing).
+For AY2026–27, we are continuing to offer our scheduled Zoom workshop series: one for new department chairs, and one for all chairs (both new and continuing).

 You’ve stepped into a new leadership role.
 This session will guide you through the primary responsibilities of a department chair and help you embrace your position while strategizing on how to lead your department effectively.